 Clarification Statements:

-Examples can include rose bushes of the same species, one with slightly longer thorns than the other which may prevent its predation by deer; and, color variation within a species that may provide advantages so one organism may be more likely to survive and therefore more likely to leave offspring such as rock pocket mice.
+Examples can include rose bushes of the same species, one with slightly longer thorns than the other which may prevent its predation by deer; and, color variation within a species that may provide advantages so one organism may be more likely to survive and therefore more likely to produce offspring.

 Examples of evidence could include needs and characteristics of the organisms and habitats involved.